|Juthika Sinha, Nucleus PR|

 So is it all about good food, some exotic wine, some members from the press and a launch party or hospitality PR is more than that?
 Let’s seep into the subject matter and find out what results from an amalgamation of a good PR strategy and hospitality marketing rules.

-Most hoteliers have a miconception that PR and marketing is the same thing and ultimate goal is to generate revenue.
+Most hoteliers have a misconception that PR and marketing is the same thing and the ultimate goal is to generate revenue.
 PR is a subset of marketing and it performs a certain function but needs marketing support too once it is done.
-Once you have made the perfect tiramisu cake you need relevant support to promote the dish out there too.
-Thats is where marketing comes in.
-Budgeting for events, socials, tie-ups and promotions give PR more fodder to promote the Triamisu Cake.
+Once you have made the perfect tiramisu cake you need to relevant support to promote the dish out there too.
+That is where marketing comes in.
+Budgeting for events, socials, tie ups and promotions give PR more fodder to promote the Tiramisu cake.